 About a year ago, in July 2018, we set about making the original Casear salad.
 This dish was made by Italian-born, American-Mexican restauranteur Cesare Cardini in Tijuana, Mexico on US Independence Day 1924 when his busy kitchen had run out of ingredients.

 That original recipe was quite hard to find, and it used a whole coddled egg mixed with lemon, Worcestershire sauce and olive oil.
 There was pretty much nothing else in the dressing apart from that.
-The recipe we found was that of Julia Child and Jacques Pepin, and we related to Pepin by Child on the basis of a trip she had made to Hotel Caesar’s with her parents in the 1920s.
+The recipe we found was that of Julia Child and Jacques Pepin, and was related to Pepin by Child on the basis of a trip she had made to Hotel Caesar’s with her parents in the 1920s.

 We knew at the time that the Caesar salad has evolved since 1924, not only in domestic kitchens where mayonnaise is often used, but also in the dining room of Hotel Caesar’s in Tijuana.
 There are two one three decent reference videos on YouTube that show you how the modern version is essentially a clever refinement of the original.
 It seems to us that the original recipe was very popular, but that tweaks were made to improve it.
 This means that over time, slightly different versions of the salad have been recorded.
 Interestingly, even when you look the video clips shot in Caesar’s itself, you will find variations, such as lime being swapped for lemon, and a raw egg instead of a coddled one.